 Funding for this year's work program is to come from the sources indicated in Table 2.3 and Chart 2.1.
 Federal transportation funds will continue to account for a significant part of MCRPC budget with Federal Highway Administration (FHWA-PL) funds totaling \$295,438 and Federal Transit Administration (FTA) funds estimated at \$67,863.
+The Region 6 HSTP funding is budgeted at \$76,901 for FY2019.
 Regional service agreements with Bloomington, Normal, and McLean County provide the local match requirement for the PL and Section 5305(d) transportation funds.
-Funding identified as other comes from the transit service agreement with Connect Transit.
-The total amount provided by regional service agreement to conduct this is \$90,825, divided equally among Bloomington, Normal, and McLean County.
-State Metropolitan Planning Funds of \$90,825 will be used to fund a new program calle the Transportation and Land use Connectiong (TLC) program.
+Regional service agreement funds are also used to complete activities not eligible for federal funding and are noted under the work elements 200 and 210.
+Funding identified as other comes from a variety of sources including the transit service agreement with Connect Transit, Community Block Development Grant Funding from City of Bloomington and Town of Normal, BN Advantage service agreements with McLean County Chamber of Commerce and Bloomington-Normal Economic Development Corporation (Currently no written agreement).
+The total amount provided by regional service agreements is \$162,000, divided equally among Bloomington, Normal, and McLean County (\$54,000 each).
+State Metropolitan Planning Funds of \$89,000 will be used to fund a Regional Technology Study.